jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-base-cover-sets.rst

 The skill in Sudoku still remains finding Patterns.
 Having found probable patterns, the Sudoku Formula developed here can be used to verify patterns and calculate eliminations.

-But, what if. . . what if a whole Sudoku puzzle is a pattern?
-If there are 'n' unknowns in the puzzle, is it possible to find 'n' Base Sets (truths) then to find 'n' or more Link Sets that cover all Base Set?
-Will subtracting all the Base Set Ccells from all the Cover Set Ccells yield the all the CCells to eliminate, leaving a solved puzzle. . . .